Oyedokun-Kehinde/OluBabsFolio/Readme.md

-This is a one-page portfolio website for a junior data analyst based in Akure, Nigeria.
+This is a portfolio website for Babatunde Isaac (OluBabs).
+He is a junior data analyst based in Akure, Ondo State of Nigeria.